You are here:

 Pregnant, planning a pregnancy, or breastfeeding?

-Women who are pregnant or planning a pregnancy need to avoid taking too much vitamin A, (found in liver and fish oil supplements like cod liver oil), as large amounts of vitamin A can harm an unborn baby.
-Your midwife or GP can give you more information about this.
+Women who are pregnant or planning a pregnancy, need to avoid taking too much vitamin A, (found in liver and fish oil supplements like cod liver oil), as large amounts of vitamin A can harm an unborn baby.
+Your GP or midwife can give you more information about this.

 The Department of Health recommends that pregnant or breastfeeding women take a daily supplement of vitamin D.

-See NHS Choices information on vitamins and pregnancy.
+See the NHS website for information on vitamins and pregnancy.

 Can any special diets help prevent seizures?